n1299cb/Impulcifer-Atmos/README.md

 # Impulcifer
+Built off of Jaakopanen's Impulcifer project.
+Modified and expanded to include 9.1.6 speaker formats.

 Impulcifer is a tool for creating binaural room impulse responses (BRIR) for speaker virtualization on headphones.

 Normally headphones sound inside your head which is a clear disadvantage for games and movies but also for music